 This peak is not in the book.

 Peak 4667 is located in the West Mountains on the Washington-Payette County line.
-It is a rather nondescript peak, but it is often ascended because its slightly lower southern summit is the highest point in Payette County (CoHP).
-This section of the West Mountains is managed by the Bureau of Land Management as a wild horse range and is almost completely treeless.
+It is a rather nondescript peak, but it is often ascended because its slightly-lower South Summit is the highest point in Payette County.
+This section of the West Mountains is managed by the BLM as a wild horse range and is almost completely treeless.
+USGS Coonrod Gulch

 Access this peak from Emmett, ID and ID-52, which runs north through downtown Emmett.
 From the junction of ID-16/ID-52, follow ID-52 north to a 4-way intersection.
 ID-52 turns east toward Horseshoe Bend, but continue straight through the intersection on the Black Canyon Road for 4.3 paved miles.
 When the road turns to gravel, continue for another 8.7 miles.
 The road reaches a creek bottom at a junction.

 Take the left fork (Fourmile Creek Road) which goes up Fourmile Creek.
 Fourmile Creek Road is occasionally maintained and can be rough if not recently graded.
 Drive another 5.8 miles to a signed pass on the the Payette-Washington County line.
 A 4WD road leaves the road at the pass and leads to the east, crosses a meadow, and climbs to the summit in 1.8 miles with around 800 feet of elevation gain.